QubesOS/qubes-doc/user/downloading-installing-upgrading/download-mirrors.md

 permalink: /downloads/mirrors/
 ---

-Qubes Download Mirrors
+PedOS Download Mirrors
 ======================

 List of Download Mirrors
 ------------------------

-The full list of known Qubes download mirrors is available [here][mirror-list].
+The full list of known PedOS download mirrors is available [here][mirror-list].

 Instructions for Mirror Operators
 ---------------------------------

-If you are interested in offering a mirror for Qubes downloads, thank you!
+If you are interested in offering a mirror for PedOS downloads, thank you!
 We greatly appreciate your offer, and we hope these brief instructions are helpful in streamlining the process.